tomasf18/IES-practical/Lab01/README.md

 Imagine you’re developing an application on your laptop.
 Everything works fine, but when you try to run the same app on another computer or server, it crashes because that system has different software, settings, or dependencies.
 This problem happens a lot in software development when moving applications from one environment to another.

 Docker solves this issue by packaging your application and all its dependencies into containers.
 A container is like a lightweight, standalone package that includes everything your app needs to run, such as libraries, configuration files, and system tools.
-This way, your app will work consistently across different environments—whether it’s your local machine, a test server, or a production environment.
+This way, your app will work consistently across different environments - whether it’s your local machine, a test server, or a production environment.

 Containers are isolated from each other and the host machine, which means they won’t interfere with each other’s settings or dependencies.
-Docker is popular because it’s efficient (containers are lightweight compared to traditional virtual machines) and makes it easier to develop, test, and deploy applications in any environment.
+Docker is popular because it’s efficient (`containers are lightweight compared to traditional virtual machines`) and makes it easier to develop, test, and deploy applications in any environment.

 ### **Step 1: Install Docker**